joestringer/bsc/charter.md

    any day-to-day operational decisions.

    #.
 The Treasurer will assist in the preparation of budgets for Governing
-   Board approval, monitor expenses against the budget and authorize expenditures approved in the budget.
+   Board approval, monitor expenditures against the budget, and authorize expenditures approved in the budget.

 #.
 The Governing Board will be responsible for overall management of the
 Directed Fund, including:

-   #. create Committees of the Governing Board;
+   #. creating Committees of the Governing Board;

-   #. approve a budget directing the use of funds raised by the Directed Fund
+   #. approving a budget directing the use of funds raised by the Directed Fund
    from all sources of revenue;

-   #. nominate and elect Officers of the Directed Fund;
+   #. nominating and electing Officers of the Directed Fund;

    #. overseeing all Directed Fund business matters and work with the LF on any
    legal matters that arise;

-   #. adopt and maintain policies or rules and procedures for the Directed Fund
+   #. adopting and maintaining policies or rules and procedures for the
-   (subject to LF approval);
+   Directed Fund (subject to LF approval);

-   #. approve procedures for the nomination and election of any representative
+   #. approving procedures for the nomination and election of any
-   of the Silver Members to the Governing Board and any Officer or other positions created by the Governing Board; and
+   representative of the Silver Members to the Governing Board and any Officer or other positions created by the Governing Board; and

-   #. vote on all decisions or matters coming before the Governing Board.
+   #. voting on all decisions or matters coming before the Governing Board.

 ## 4) eBPF Steering Committee (“BSC”)